Iamcogita/Pinocchio/README.md

  ## What it does:
+ - Creates Users with jwt authentication
- - Posts events with:
+ - Creates events with:
+    - Title
+    - Type
-    - bla
+    - State
-    - bla
+    - Date
- - that
+    - Starting time
+ - Adds users to attendance list
 <p></p>

  ## How it does it: